ospatil/scribble-scrabble/docs/experiments/kubernetes-on-azure.md

 * Create a new subnet with name `AzureBastionSubnet` for bastion with CIDR `10.100.0.128/27 (10.100.0.128 - 10.100.0.159)`.
 The name has to be exactly as mentioned since that's what Azure Bastion requires.
 * Create a *Network Security Group* and associate it with `default` subnet.
 The out-of-the-box inbound and outbound rules are good enough.
 * Create a *Bastion*.
 Use `AzureBastionSubnet` as a subnet.
 Select option to create new IP address.
 The VMs won't be exposed to internet and we'll connect to them only through bastion.
-* Create two virtual machines - one for kubernetes master node and other for a worker node.
+* Create two virtual machines - one for Kubernetes master node and other for a worker node.
   * Use latest *Ubuntu Server LTS* image.
   * *B2ms* size with 2 vCPUs, 8 GiB RAM and about 30 GiB disks is a good choice.
   * Use `SSH public key` authentication with `azureuser` as username and use the SSH key created earlier as `Use existing key stored in Azure` option value.